Skip to content

 About

-I'm Jeremia Fourie, a software engineer in Pretoria, South Africa.
+I'm Jeremia Fourie, a software engineer and final-year BComp student in Pretoria, South Africa.
 I started Exequtech with Gerhard van Staden in 2021 — while still in high school — doing custom consulting work until we focused on a single product: a field-service platform for trade businesses.
+Gerhard still builds the web platform with me, and — with years of web development and client consulting behind him — he's the one I learn both crafts from.
 At Belgium Campus I met Brian Felgate, saw what he was capable of, and pulled him into our projects; he leads our Go backend now.
 I introduced him to Linux — he's never looked at Windows the same way since — and he introduced me to Neovim, so we're even.
 Exequtech is what we build in our free time — a small crew testing our limits, not a day job — shipping to real users.

 I see languages and frameworks as tools, not identities.
-The question is never “what do I know” but “what does this problem need, given what my team and I can bring” — which is why the venue gate got a no-code build with a partner who knew the platform, our field technicians got an offline-first Android app I built with AI assistance, and our capstone team put the computer vision in the cockpit while I built the dashboards on the ground.
+The question is never “what do I know” but “what does this problem need, given what my team and I can bring” — which is why the venue gate got a no-code build with a partner who knew the platform, our field technicians got an offline-first Android app I built with AI assistance, and our capstone put computer vision in the cockpit through the edge team I led — sensors wired into a Raspberry Pi — while I also built the dashboards on the ground.

-I work from a terminal on Linux — Neovim, tmux, Sway — because text-first tooling composes, and because the environment I develop in is the one my code ships to.
+I work from a terminal — Neovim, tmux — because text-first tooling composes.
+That meant Linux, and lately a Sway desktop I was putting together piece by piece; when that laptop broke in half — I sat on it; it went everywhere with me — I moved to a MacBook and found macOS strangely familiar: the cohesive system I'd been trying to assemble.
+The servers my code ships to still run Linux, and the terminal came with me unchanged.
 This site is built the way I work: have a look at how I work, check what I'm doing now, or press ⌘K.

 Portrait of Jeremia Fourie